ajee-s/credit-risk-classification/README.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+*If you do not recommend any of the models, please justify your reasoning.

+Using resampled training data we were able to increase the Recall for for the label 1 (high-risk loans) and thus able to reduce the Loan risk.
+F1 score also increased for label 1.
+So model 2 does appear to be better than model 1.
+However the model's performance for class 1 is slightly lower than that for class 0, with a lower precision and F1-score.So there is still room for further improvement.